Australia's conservative government on course for 'miracle' election victory

 “Tonight is not about me or it’s not about even the Liberal party.
 Tonight is about every single Australian who depends on their government to put them first.”

-The conservative government has won or is leading in 72 seats in its quest for a 76-seat majority, according to the Australian Electoral Commission.
+The conservative government has won or is leading in 72 seats in its quest for a 76-seat majority, according to the Australian Electoral Commission, with just over two-thirds of votes counted.

 Several seats are still too close to call and the final result is complicated by a large number of early votes that have delayed counting.